 Look broadly at processes, technology and ways of working and build a roadmap for tech, infrastructure and people that is ﬂuid and ﬂexible beyond the next few years.
-Transcendent companies are more likely to have a long view of transformation; and 96% (versus 74% of others) have clear direction for digital and they invest accordingly.
+Transcendent companies are more likely to have a long view of transformation; and 96% (versus 74% of others) have a clear direction for digital and they invest accordingly.

 To innovate more in products and services, do as Transcenders have and make smart investment risks.
-Prioritize programs that don’t just save time or streamline a few processes, but ones that suit your people best and drive business.
+Prioritize programs that don’t just save time, introduce new ways to serve customers or streamline processes, but ones that suit your people best and drive business.
 The payoff for Transcenders: 17% higher proﬁt margin growth.

 At 182 years old, Deere is investing in what’s next, and developing its workforce to match.

 “Digital transformation doesn’t just involve adopting fresh technology, then calling it a day.
 It’s a holistic task requiring a clear vision…and a comprehensive implementation plan.”

 Today, Amazon is one of the world’s leading technology ﬁrms and has disrupted countless industries.
 But, it took patience in its plan and outsized investment to get there: Amazon lost money consistently for 10 years — and off and on for another 12.
 It ﬁrst posted a proﬁt in 2001.
 In the ﬁnal quarter of 2017, though, the tech giant reported $1.86 billion in proﬁt — more than its ﬁrst 58 quarters combined.

 A roadmap for what’s next